leblancfg/autocrop/README.md

 ## From the command line

-	usage: [-h] [-o OUTPUT] [-i INPUT] [-w WIDTH] [-H HEIGHT] [-e EXTENSION] [-v]
+    usage: autocrop [-h] [-v] [--no-confirm] [-n] [-i INPUT] [-o OUTPUT] [-r REJECT] [-w WIDTH] [-H HEIGHT] [--facePercent FACEPERCENT]
+                    [-e EXTENSION]

     Automatically crops faces from batches of pictures

-	optional arguments:
-	  -h, --help
+    options:
-	  		Show this help message and exit
+      -h, --help            Show this help message and exit -v, --version         Show program's version number and exit --no-confirm          Bypass any confirmation prompts
-	  -o, --output, -p, --path
-			Folder where cropped images will be placed.
-			Default: current working directory
-	  -r, --reject
-			Folder where images without detected faces will be placed.
-			Default: same as output directory
+      -n, --no-resize       Do not resize images to the specified width and height, but instead use the original image's pixels.
-	  -i, --input
+      -i, --input INPUT
                             Folder where images to crop are located.
-			Default: current working directory
+Default: current working directory -o, -p, --output, --path OUTPUT
+                            Folder where cropped images will be moved to.
+Default: current working directory, meaning images are cropped in place.
+      -r, --reject REJECT
+                            Folder where images that could not be cropped will be moved to.
+Default: current working directory, meaning images that are not cropped will be left in place.
-	  -w, --width
+      -w, --width WIDTH
                             Width of cropped files in px.
-Default=500
-	  -H, --height
+Default=500 -H, --height HEIGHT
                             Height of cropped files in px.
-Default=500 --facePercent
+Default=500 --facePercent FACEPERCENT
-	  		Zoom factor.
-Percentage of face height to image height.
+                            Percentage of face to image height
-	  -e, --extension
+      -e, --extension EXTENSION
-	  		Enter the image extension which to save at output.
+                            Enter the image extension which to save at output
-	  		Default: Your current image extension
-	  -v, --version
-	  		Show program's version number and exit

 ### Examples